Why I decided to use an organic UV Filter

 For sunscreen products, the choice lies between organic ("chemical") and inorganic ("mineral") UV-Filters.
 Both types of UV filters - organic and inorganic - work in exactly the same way.
 Both absorb and have reflective properties.

 Beyond "Natural": A typical association connected to the phrase “mineral UV filters” is that these are “natural” compounds.
 Again, this is a wrong perception.
 While mineral filters (zinc oxide and titanium dioxide) are often perceived as such, the majority of it is produced synthetically in a lab.
-Titanium dioxide and zinc oxide as such occur naturally in a limited amount, but not in a form that can be utilised in sunscreens.
-Titanium dioxide and zinc oxide for utilisation in sunscreens are chemical modifications of minerals and ores, which are neither allowed for use in cosmetics nor could they protect against UV radiation.
+Titanium dioxide and zinc oxide as such occur naturally in a limited amount, but not in a form that can be utilized in sunscreens.
+Titanium dioxide and zinc oxide for utilization in sunscreens are chemical modifications of minerals and ores, which are neither allowed for use in cosmetics nor could they protect against UV radiation.
 The production processes are energy-intensive and require high temperatures and highly reactive chemicals like sulfuric acid and chlorine.

 I do have my fingers on the pulse regarding the latest research to make the production of mineral UV more environmentally friendly and more "natural".
-Follow me on instagram @nayaglow, sign up to our newsletter or subscribe to my YouTube Channel and I will keep you posted.
+Follow me on Instagram @nayaglow, sign up to our newsletter or subscribe to my YouTube Channel and I will keep you posted.

 However....